Aditisalvi/Hogwarts/README.md

 After following all the steps, the website will be deployed.

-Project by Frank Lopez & Aditi Salvi
+Project by Frank Lopes & Aditi Salvi